UltraMessaging/um_troubleshoot/README.md

 ## Find First NAK

-In the "Apply a display filter..." box, enter "lbtrm.nak", "Enter".
+In the "Apply a display filter..." box, type "lbtrm.nak", "Enter".
 The first displayed packet should be #111.
 This is a NAK that the receiver sent back to the source.
+(Some columns are eliminated below for brevity.)
 ````
 111 1.281 ...
 NAK 2 naks Port 12090 ID 0xf9d74f3e
 ````